No Other Woman

 No Other Woman is a 2011 Filipino romantic drama thriller film directed by Ruel S. Bayani and starring Anne Curtis, Derek Ramsay, and Cristine Reyes.

 The film is notable for breaking box office records in the Philippines.
 It was the third highest grossing Filipino film of all time of 2011 having grossed P278 million; it was also the highest-grossing Filipino film until it was dethroned by the 2012 Metro Manila Film Fest entry Sisterakas.
 The film was also screened in select cities internationally.

+This was Curtis' fourth movie after Wag Kang Lilingon (2006), Ang Cute ng Ina Mo!
+(2007), When Love Begins (2008) and Babe, I Love You (2010).

 Plot

 Furniture supplier Ram (Derek Ramsay) is happily married to Charmaine (Cristine Reyes).
 One day, he lands a big client, a new luxury resort, but needs the help of Kara (Anne Curtis), the daughter of the resort's owner, to finalize the deal.
 Kara's help comes with a price because she wants Ram to be her lover.
 Before long, Kara seduces Ram though she knows he is married.
 When Charmaine learns of the affair, she seeks to win back her husband's waning attention.